quantnetwork/hyperledger-fabric-quant-sandbox-tutorials/loyalty-program/README.md

-# Hyperlegdger Fabric Quant Sandbox Tutorial - A Loyalty Program Use Case
+# Hyperledger Fabric Quant Sandbox Tutorial - A Loyalty Program Use Case

 ## Requirements
 We will need to have an mDApp registered with Quant.
 We can register one [here](https://developer.quant.network/login).